nyakaspeter/Raven-Torrent/README.md

 **-swagger** enable Swagger UI

-#### Command-line examples
+### CLI examples

-Running the executable file with parameters to serve torrent data from a 512MB memory buffer:
+#### Running the executable file with parameters to serve torrent data from a 512MB memory buffer

 `./raven -memorysize=512`

-Running the executable file with parameters to serve torrent data from local disk:
+#### Running the executable file with parameters to serve torrent data from local disk

 `./raven -storagetype="file" -dir="downloads"`

-Running the executable file with parameters to use Jackett for torrent search:
+#### Running the executable file with parameters to use Jackett for torrent search

 `./raven -jackettaddress="http://192.168.0.2:9117" -jackettkey="1n53rty0urj4ck3tt4p1k3yh3r3"`